guigarciazinho/sdk-java/INSTALL.md

 # MercadoPago´s Java SDK

-This is the official Java SDK for MercadoLibre's Platform.
+This is the official Java SDK for MercadoPago's Platform.

 ## How do I install it?: